-While the saying ‘sleep like a baby’ hints that teeny tots are great snoozers, babies under 12 months are actually lighter sleepers than adults.
-According to Health Direct, they spend more of their sleep in ‘active sleep’ rather than ‘quiet sleep’.
-That’s why babies are pretty noisy while sleeping.
+While the saying ‘sleep like a baby’ would have us believe that teeny tots are great snoozers, babies under 12 months are actually lighter sleepers than adults.
+It’s why it can be difficult to get babies to sleep, and keep them napping.

 How much do babies need to sleep?

 While there are general guidelines on how long babies should be sleeping, it’s important to remember every babe is different.

 Newborn to three months: Babies this little sleep throughout the day and night, and the total can be anywhere from eight hours to 20 hours a day.
 Remember that because they need to be changed and fed often, newborn sleeps can be quite short.

 Three to six months: As little buttons get older, they tend to work out their days and nights.
 They may be having up to three daytime naps, of up to two hours each.
 Most little ones at this age sleep 14 to 15 hours a day in total – some will be doing eight of those hours at night.
 But many babies will still be waking at least once a night at this age.